Facts about Florida for each letter of the alphabet.

 Florida has had many FORTS.
 Most of them are gone but some remain as parks or historic sites.
 Fort Castillo de San Marcos is the oldest masonry fort in the country.
 Fort Pickens was the largest of a group of forts designed to fortify Pensecola Harbor and is part of the Gulf Islands National Seashore.
 Fort Barracanas has been a harbor fortification since 1763 and is open for tours.
 Fort Christmas has a life size replica of the fort.
 Fort Clinch State Park is open to the public.
 Fort Desoto is now a State Park and the batteries are on the National Register of Historic Places.
 Fort Jefferson is the centerpiece of Dry Tortugas National Park It is a massive but unfinished coastal fortress and the largest masonry structure in the Western Hemisphere.
 Fort Matanzas is accessible only by guided boat tours.
 Fort Taylor was used by President Harry S. Truman for his winter house.

 The GLOBAL POSITION of Florida is approximately 24-31 degrees north longitude and 80-87 degrees west latitude.
-Key West is the farthest south of the contiguous United States.
+Southernmost Point Buoy marks the southernmost point in the continental United States.
 The Gulf of Mexico is south and west of Florida.
 The topography of Florida ranges from sea level to 600 ft..
 Geocaching is a high-tech sport using a Global Positioning System, and geocaches are located throughout the state.

 The HISTORY of Florida can be traced back to when the first Native Americans began to inhabit the peninsula as early as 14,000 years ago.
 St. Augustine is the oldest European settlement in North America.
 The first Thanksgiving took place in NE Florida and the first Christmas took place in the Tallahassee area.
 The state served the Confederate State of Americas during the Civil WAR.
 The Olustee Battlefield was the site of the largest Civil War battle in the state and is now a Historic State Park.
 Yellow Bluff Fort is not a fort but was an armed and fortified camp constucted during the Civil War and is now a Historic State Park.
 Many Civil War reenactments are held throughout the year.
 The Civil Air Patrol was organized to protect the coasts of Florida.
 Florida participates in National History Day.